LED Glow After Dark: What’s Happening When They’re Off?

-Why Do My LED Lights Glow when Switched Off?
+LED Lights Glow When Switched Off

 After switching to LEDs or when replacing a faulty LED lamp in some cases the LED continues to glow weakly after turning the light switch off.
 Observing this effect the first time could be very surprising 🙂 The light switch is in the off position and the LED lamp continues to glow.
 In most of these cases the LED just lights up very weakly but also this could be annoying if the luminaire is mounted in your bedroom for example.